ryanblakeley/terrafarm-frontend/src/README.md

 * `mutations/*` -> components should handle mutations.

+## queries

+> The queries are used by `containers`.

+A query uses GraphQL to handle backend data fetching.

+A query does not import anything.
+It composes a GraphQL query string.

 ## mutations

 > The mutations are used by `components`.

-A mutation uses Relay to handle a backend data mutation.
+A mutation uses GraphQL to handle a backend data mutation.

 A mutation does not import anything.
-It uses the Relay `getMutation` API to get the GraphQL mutation.
+It composes a GraphQL mutation query string.

 ## styles